FalsePhilosopher/PPPwnWRT/README.md

 ### Manual Install
 1. git clone sistro's pppwn repo and build pppwn S1 and S2 PL's for your FW https://github.com/SiSTR0/PPPwn
-2. Put the S1 and S2 PL's in a dir name `PPPwnWRT` and scp or sftp the dir to /etc
+2. Put the S1 and S2 PL's in a dir name `pppwnwrt` and scp or sftp the dir to /etc
 3. git clone and build pppwn_cpp or pull from their nightly build server
 Repo: https://github.com/xfangfang/PPPwn_cpp
 Nightly build server: https://nightly.link/xfangfang/PPPwn_cpp/workflows/ci.yaml/main?status=completed